Kaggle/learntools/notebooks/README.md

 `prepare_push.py` translates notebooks in `raw/` to publishable notebooks in `rendered/`.
 The logic for this step mostly lives in `lesson_preprocessor.py`.
 Most of its work is in expanding macros which look like `#$HIDE_OUTPUT$`, or `#$EXERCISE_URL(2)$`.
 See MACROS.txt for a listing of available macros.

+`prepare_push.py` requires a few libraries that may need to be installed before continuing.

 The Kaggle Kernels API requires a `kernel-metadata.json` file for any kernel being pushed to the site. `prepare_push.py` also generates these in the `kernels_api_metadata` subdirectory.

 ## Step 2: Pushing

+The push process uses the Kaggle Kernels API, so it requires a valid API key with write permissions to the learn notebooks to update.

 Use ./pushall.sh as
     ./pushall deep_learning/prod